-In determining the fair value of financial instruments that are not actively traded and for which quoted market prices are not readily available, the business units exercise judgment, using a variety of valuation techniques and models.
-The input to these models is taken from observable markets, and includes consideration of liquidity, correlation and long-term volatility of financial instruments.
+In determining the fair value of financial instruments that are not actively traded and for which quoted market prices are not readily available, the business units exercise judgment, using valuation techniques that are appropriate in the circumstances and maximizes the use of relevant observable inputs related to assets and liabilities that are required to be measured at fair value.

-In determining the fair value of financial instruments, the estimate fair value will be adjusted by reserve with respective risk.
+In determining the fair value of financial instruments, the estimate fair value will be adjusted by allowance for expected credit loss with respective risk.
 For financial instruments with duration of one year or less, the book value represents a reasonable estimate of fair value.
 For financial instruments with duration greater than one year, fair value was determined based on the quoted market prices, where available, or otherwise based on present values of contractual cash flows, discounted using rates at which financial instruments with similar features and maturities could be issued as of the balance sheet date.